 The Azure Functions platform offers solutions similar to the other leading platforms, but adds a couple of nice features.
 For instance, Azure Functions allows customization of bots, including behavior in real-time and timer-based code execution, as opposed to event-based execution only.

-Serverless at Netflix
+Serverless architecture at Netflix

 After understanding the benefits of the serverless approach, it makes sense that Netflix, a leader in new technology adaptations, went serverless for their media files delivery, backups, instance deployments, and monitoring solution.
 They chose Lambda as their tool of choice to help automate the encoding process of media files, the validation of backup completions and instance deployments at scale, and the monitoring of AWS resources used by the organization.